padurets/amqplib-autoconnect/README.md

             });
     })
     .catch(() => {
-        // if the channel is not available to store data to another location });
+        // if the channel is not available do another });
 ```
 ## Configure